bigfish02/eventrouter/README.md

 This repository contains a simple event router for the [Kubernetes][kubernetes] project.
 The event router serves as an active watcher of _event_ resource in the kubernetes system, which takes those events and _pushes_ them to a user specified _sink_.
 This is useful for a number of different purposes, but most notably long term behavioral analysis of your workloads running on your kubernetes cluster.

+## New Feature for old eventrouter

+1. receive update event only ResourceVersion changed

 ## Goals

 This project has several objectives, which include: